Why Angus Beef is So Well Regarded

 Angus beef is popular for so many reasons, including excellent tenderness and flavor, which have a lot to do with the way Angus cattle’s fat is distributed.

 Originally from Scotland, Black Angus cattle are a breed well known for their high level of marbling.
 They are however not very tolerant of high temperatures.
-Because of this they are best raised in certain places in the US, like Montana, where temperatures stay lower than in other classic beef states like Texas.
+Because of this they are best raised where temperatures stay lower, like New Zealand, than in classic beef states like Texas.
 Longhorn cattle, for example, may be better suited to Texas’s hot summers, but their fat tends to be layered fat rather than marbled.

 As a side note: Wagyu cattle (aka Kobe beef cattle) are also predisposed to having well marbled fat, in fact far more marbling than perhaps any other breed.
 This extreme marbling makes Kobe beef ultra-tender and ultra-moist, with a very rich buttery flavor.